rajatsangrame/circularseekbar/README.md

 <img src="seekbar.gif" width="40%">

 Similar to the android Seekbar, Circular Seekbar is created to seek the progress in circular shape.
-This lib contains two seekbars.
+This library contains two seekbars.
 One is simple `CircularSeekbar` and other is `RainbowSeekbar`.
-Both provides feature like gradients, colors, animated progress etc but the major difference in `RainbowSeekbar` currently doesn't support rotation and focused on sweep angle in fixed position (start position is bottom) and `CircularSeebar` supports rotation.
+Both provides feature like gradients, colors, animated progress etc but the major difference is, `RainbowSeekbar` currently doesn't support rotation and focused on sweep angle in fixed position (start position is bottom) and `CircularSeekbar` supports rotation.

 Below are some of the key features provided by Circular Seekbar